 Periodic arousals consume most of the energy during the hibernation season and, from an energetic point of view, it would be advantageous if the animals remained torpid throughout winter.
 The possible reasons for these periodic arousals are poorly understood, but several hypotheses have been developed to explain their regular occurrence (Körtner and Geiser, 2000).
 One hypothesis states that physiological imbalances develop during hibernation that are rectified during normothermic periods.
-This could involve depletion of nutrients, as for example blood glucose, that have to be resynthesized, or loss of body water during torpor that has to be replenished.
-Arousals could also be caused by accumulation of noxious substances that cannot be excreted because of the reduced blood pressure during torpor, or high pressure in the urinary bladder that has to be relieved.
+This could involve depletion of nutrients, as for example, blood glucose, that have to be resynthesised, or loss of body water during torpor that has to be replenished.
+Arousals could also be caused by accumulation of noxious substances that cannot be excreted because of the reduced blood pressure during torpor, high pressure in the urinary bladder that has to be relieved, or to catch up with slow wave sleep which is abolished at low body temperatures.
 Another hypothesis postulates that torpor bouts may be controlled by a biological clock and that animals arouse according to this internal signal to check their surroundings periodically.

 The thermal dependence of torpor bout duration of hibernators supports the view that periodic arousals are determined by both metabolic processes and the body temperature experienced during torpor (Geiser and Kenagy, 1988).
-The duration of torpor bouts in hibernators increases with decreasing ambient temperature above the body temperature set point (i.e., when metabolic rates and body temperatures fall), but decreases at ambient temperatures below the body temperature set point (i.e. when metabolic rates increase, but body temperature is maintained at a minimum).
+The duration of torpor bouts in hibernators increases with decreasing ambient temperature above the body temperature set point (i.e. when animals are thermoconforming and metabolic rates and body temperatures fall), but decreases at ambient temperatures below the body temperature set point (i.e. when metabolic rates increase, but body temperature is maintained at a minimum).
 This suggests that the metabolic processes responsible for production of noxious products or depletion of nutrients provide the stimulus for arousal, but this appears to be modulated by body temperature as the sensitivity to such stimuli should decline with a lowering of body temperature (Geiser and Kenagy, 1988).
-However, as the predictable seasonal changes of torpor bout duration during the hibernation season (long bouts in the middle, short bouts at the beginning and end) are likely to be controlled by a biological clock, the two hypotheses do not appear to be mutually exclusive, but may function together to control different aspects of the timing of arousals.
+However, as the predictable seasonal changes of torpor bout duration during the hibernation season even under constant thermal conditions (long bouts in the middle, short bouts at the beginning and end) are likely to be controlled by a biological clock, the two hypotheses do not appear to be mutually exclusive, but may function together to control different aspects of the timing of arousals.

 The selection of thermally appropriate hibernacula is important, because, at an ambient temperature close to the body temperature set point, metabolic rates are lowest and arousals are least frequent and therefore energy expenditure will be minimal.
 Selection of a hibernaculum with a temperature below the body temperature set point for much of the hibernation season should be detrimental because of the increased energy expenditure.
 However, it is likely that there is also a strong selective pressure to lower the set point to values below those experienced within hibernacula, as individuals hibernating at ambient temperatures below their body temperature set point will have a reduced chance of winter survival because energy stores will be depleted well before spring, whereas individuals with a low set point will survive and reproduce.
 Interestingly, alpine marmots do successfully hibernate at ambient temperatures below their body temperature set point for some of the winter.
 But this species is very large and uses social hibernation to enhance the chance of winter survival, particularly that of juveniles (Arnold, 1993).
+Social thermoregulation in relatively large skunks allows a reduction in torpor use (Hwang et al., 2007).